Mu2e Straw Tube Tracker Gas Flow Quality Control: Straw Tube Gas Flow Quality Control

 Measuring the current over time from each doublet during the test allows us to monitor the response to the gas exchange.
 Figure~\ref{fig:compare} presents representative test data, with current measurements taken every 0.1~s.
 In the regions of high current, the regular peaks occurring every 60~s are due to the \(\mbox{}^{55}\mathrm{Fe}\) source passing by the doublet.
 These peaks are approximately Gaussian, and the area under the curve represents the total charge collected.
 At the start time, the panel has been filled with ${\rm Ar-CO}_2$ and the source is sweeping.
 After roughly \(1000\,\text{s}\), the gas mixture has been entirely replaced by the ${\rm N}_2$, causing the straw current to drop to zero.
 At approximately \(3000\,\text{s}\), the gain is restored as the ${\rm Ar-CO}_2$ refills all the straws.

 The raw current data shown in Figure~\ref{fig:rawdata} is inherently noisy, consisting of various other ionization phenomena.
 To suppress noise, a running average algorithm is applied to produce the smoothed signal shown in Figure~\ref{fig:smoothdata}.
-If a data point exceeds its neighbors by more than a set threshold, it is replaced by the average of the adjacent points.
+If a data point exceeds its neighbors by more than a threshold of \(0.025\,\text{nA}\), which is close to the average current, it is replaced by the average of the adjacent points.
 Since the window size is small compared to the speed of the source, the \(\mbox{}^{55}\mathrm{Fe}\) peaks remain unaffected while the nearly instantaneous fluctuations are filtered out.

 To remove any remaining fluctuations, the smoothed data is processed using the open source package \texttt{SciPy}'s Gaussian filter \allowbreak (\texttt{gaussian\_filter}).
 With this processed data, we identify each peak induced by the radiation source as it passes each doublet (Fig.~\ref{fig:gausfit}).
 We utilize \texttt{SciPy}'s \allowbreak \texttt{find\_peaks} function to locate the center of the Gaussian peaks in time.
 The recorded peak value is calculated from the smoothed data over a 0.5~s time window around each identified peak position in the processed data.
 Only fits with a peak large enough for a reliable measurement (\textgreater\(0.05\,\text{nA}\)) are recorded.